* Upgrade comes on heels of banking reform plans

 "We think there's a favorable environment for the peso, although we also think that the Bank of Mexico and the finance ministry could reactivate the mechanism for reserve accumulation now that we are breaking past 12," he said.

 Investors are watching to see if Mexico will reinstate a mechanism of auctioning dollar "put" options, which could slow the pace of peso gains.
 The put options allow banks to sell dollars to the central bank at a better rate when the cost of dollars in pesos falls below its 20-day moving average.

-Mexico has absorbed $160 billion in new foreign investment in its financial markets in the last three years, pushing stocks and bonds to record highs.
+Mexico has absorbed $160 billion in new foreign investment to its financial markets in the last three years, pushing stocks and bonds to record highs.